sowdust/ffff/README.md

 ## Disclaimer

-Scraping without written permission is against Facebook [Terms of Services](https://www.facebook.com/apps/site_scraping_tos_terms.php).
+Scraping without written permission is against Facebook [Terms of Services](https://www.facebook.com/apps/site_scraping_tos_terms.php): therefore you should not use any scraping tool without proper written authorization.
+All the information provided in this and related articles are for educational purposes only.
+The authors or are in no way responsible for any misuse of the information or the code provided.

 ## About